obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Invalid dates with Sorting and Grouping.md

 ### Sort by due - custom function

 The invalid task should be before the dated ones.

+Bug report: **`sort by function task.due.category.groupText` and similar should put tasks with invalid dates before the tasks with valid dates - same for `task.due.category.sortOrder`.**

 ```tasks
 sort by function task.due.category.groupText